rubenbarreiro/tweak_task/README.md

 POST http://localhost:3000/dev/file/upload
 ```

-Endpoint will require a file to be sent as a `multipart/form-data`, A postman collection can't be found here: https://www.getpostman.com/collections/f0bcccf81dbae6b16569
+Endpoint will require a file to be sent as a `multipart/form-data`.
+A postman collection can be found here: https://www.getpostman.com/collections/f0bcccf81dbae6b16569

 * Aws credencials must be provided in `~/.aws/credentials` file to get the s3 feature working.
 * Tested in ubuntu 18.04, to get exiftool work in other OS, look into https://exiftool.org/